satelleyet/resgu/README.md

 4. Any user can use the utility (sudo not needed so only give this to users that can be trusted).

 5. Make sure your Users and hosts files do not have any blank lines or duplicate entries in them.
                                                                                                                                  6. Files obtained using get will be placed in a specific folder directly under the resgu directory with the name of the remote server it was pulled from.
+                                                                                                                                 7. Host names should not included reserved words.
+Additionally they should not use the word host or test in their hostname.

 Initial Setup:

 There is a very small amount of setup that needs to be done to get the utility to work properly.